MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationMeAssignmentDelta.md

 Get a list of newly-created or updated assignments without reading the entire collection.
 A teacher or an application running with application permissions can see all assignment objects for the class.
 Students can only see assignments that are assigned to them.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgEducationMeAssignmentDelta](/powershell/module/Microsoft.Graph.Education/Get-MgEducationMeAssignmentDelta?view=graph-powershell-1.0)

 ## SYNTAX